jeseyfried/medieval-marriages/ai-usage.md

 # Why Use AI

-For this project, AI offered me the chance to interact with the historical content here in a new way.
+For this project, used AI to search through over 600 websites.
 As I thought about how to gather my knowledge from reading texts throughout the semester, I came up provisional themes, categories, and arguments.
 I used the AI Chatbots to present me with a way of working with the material different from my own.
 AI was used to assist in the creation of this website in the following ways:

 ## Objects
 I used Chat GPT and Claude to generate recommendations for objects in museum collections that would provide a good representation of marriage in Western Europe in the Late Middle Ages.
 After viewing the lists, I noticed an underrepresentation of objects from museums in Spain and France.
 I prompted Claude for a new report that focused on museum collections in these two countries.